GoogleCloudPlatform/cloud-foundation-fabric/modules/net-ilb-l7/README.md

 ### Network Endpoint Groups (NEGs)

-Zonal Network Endpoint Groups (NEGs) can also be used as backends:
+Zonal Network Endpoint Groups (NEGs) can be used as backends, by passing their id as the backend group in a backends service configuration:

 ```hcl
 module "ilb-l7" {